Business Insurance in Idaho: Key Takeaways

 1. 1

-Walk your business location and operations with wildfire evacuation routes in mind.
-If you're in foothill areas near Boise or in central Idaho timber country, you'll need coverage for mid-project shutdowns.
-Calculate how many weeks you can survive without revenue during winter construction halts or smoke-impacted summer tourism seasons.
-Remote operations beyond the Treasure Valley pay 15% to 25% more for emergency equipment repairs than Boise businesses.
+Walk your location and note wildfire evacuation routes, especially in foothill areas near Boise or central Idaho timber country.
+Estimate how long the business can go without revenue during winter construction halts or smoke-affected summer tourism seasons.
+That number sets your business interruption coverage needs.
+Remote operations outside the Treasure Valley pay 15% to 25% more for emergency equipment repairs than Boise-based businesses.

 2. 2